GitWorkshopWWCDSPracticeAccount/Git_Workshop/README.md

 ```

 <a name="Git Commands"></a>
-Helpers on basic command line interfaces used in Github
+Helpers on basic command line interfaces used in Github.
+The usage of CLI is to have a log of operations and configurations.
+They are redundant if Git Desktop App is installed and used to perform operations.

-Some basic Git commands are:
+Some basic Git commands executed using the Git CLI:

 ```
+git config --list
 git status
+git clone <repository_url>
-git add
+git add <filename.extension>
 git commit
+git push
+git remote -v

 ```

+git config --list           - Displays the set of current git configuration in your local PC

 git status                  - Lists all new or modified files that are not committed

+git clone                   - Clones the repository provided its url from the

 git add                     - Adds a new file to teh existing repository in the specified file structure

-git commit - Commits a new file the changes to a new repository ot to the existing repository file organization
+git commit                  - Commits the new/modified file enry to a new repository or to the existing repository file organization

+git push                    - Push the changes to the remote GitHub repository

+git remote -v               - Shows the set of fetch and pull operations carried out in the repository